spoonapps/docs/getting_started/spoon_and_docker/spoon_and_docker.md

 For more information on Spoon Studio and snapshot tools, see the [Building](/docs/building) section in this documentation.

+### Streaming

+Spoon, like Docker, supports the use of local containers and the ability to push and pull containers from a central repository.

+In addition, Spoon provides the ability to efficiently *stream* containers over the Internet.
+The Spoon system includes a predictive streaming engine to launch containers efficiently over wide area networks (WANs) without requiring the endpoint to download the entire VM image.
+Because many applications can be multiple gigabytes in size, this prevents a large startup latency for remote end users.
+Spoon predictive streaming uses statistical techniques to predict application resource access patterns based on profiles of previous user interactions.
+Spoon then adapts the stream data flow based on predictions of subsequent required resources.

+Spoon provides a fully hosted application hosting service at [Turbo.net](http://turbo.net), which hosts application streams, provides application and user portals, automatically synchronizes user settings and application state to the cloud, and provides file synchronization and shared folders.For more information, visit the [Turbo.net homepage](http://turbo.net).

 ### Support

+Spoon provides commercial support for all official Spoon repositories.
+Professional services are also available for organizations needing assistance with virtualizing specific applications or building customized solutions on top of Spoon.

 Spoon technology is integrated into select third-party enterprise application delivery platforms, including [Novell ZENworks Suite](https://www.novell.com/products/zenworks/zenworks-suite/), [Novell ZENworks Application Virtualization](http://novell.com/zav), and [LANDesk Management Suite](http://landesk.com).
+Novell and LANDesk provide commercial support for Spoon when purchased via these channels.